 1. Hyperlite Mountain Gear Pack Liner (44L)

 is a 45L pack liner and pump bag that can be used to inflate Exped sleeping pads with flat stemless valves (also compatible with Sea-to-Summit and REI pads.)
 It’s a durable silnylon sack with a drybag closure that weighs 2.3 oz.
 The bright color makes it easy to find gear inside darkly colored backpacks.
-I’m not sure I’d trust if for a trip where I could experience full immersion (like packrafting), but it’s more than sufficient for keeping gear in your pack dry in rain.
-The price is not bad ($39) and it’s a good adjunct if you have a compatible sleeping pad.
+I’m not sure I’d trust it for a trip where I could experience full immersion (like packrafting), but it’s more than sufficient for keeping gear in your pack dry in the rain.
+The price is not bad and it’s a good adjunct if you have a compatible sleeping pad.

 that are surprisingly durable, and I used them for many years, going through a pair of bags per year.
 Weighing 1.2 oz, they’re lighter weight than trash compactor bags and easy to patch with clear tape if you poke a hole in one.
-They’re open at the top so you have to fold them over or twist tie them to hold them closed, but they good a good job of keeping your gear dry.
-Priced at $5/pair, they’re also quite affordable.
+They’re open at the top so you have to fold them over or twist-tie them to hold them closed, but they good a good job of keeping your gear dry.
+They’re also quite affordable.
 Clear as they are, they inherit the color of your pack’s interior and have a neutral impact on making your gear easier to locate.
 I stopped using these pack liners when I stopped sending my retirement savings to Gossamer Gear and started using backpacks from another company, but I think they’re still a good option.

 are thin plastic bags that are surprisingly tough.
 At 51.9L, they have enough volume for most of the packs I use regularly, plus some extra so I can fold over the top to seal out moisture from above.
 You can patch them easily with packing tape and they’re purportedly odor-proof, which might make them useful for food bag liners.
-Priced at $2.50 each, they have one fatal flaw in my book.
+However, they have one fatal flaw in my book.
 These bags make a crinkly potato chip sound that I find unbearable.
-But for that, these pack liners would a slam dunk.
+But for that, these pack-liners would a slam dunk.

 .
 Weighing 2.2 oz, these are thick plastic bags that are thicker than regular trash bags and harder to tear.
 They’re easy to patch with tape, lightweight, and inexpensive.
 Durability is excellent and I typically only use one or two per year.
 While they are high volume, they have multiple uses.
 For example, I’ve used a trash compactor bag as a makeshift bivy bag more than once to stay warm on a freezing night, which is only possible because they’re large enough to pull over my legs and quilt.
 Being white, they also make it easier to find gear in a dark backpack.
 When you buy them it’s important to get “unscented bags” if you’re hiking in bear country and not to confuse “compactor bags” with “contractor bags.”